laravel/docs/upgrade.md

 #### Jobs Table

 If you are using the `database` driver, you should drop the `jobs_queue_reserved_reserved_at_index` index then drop the `reserved` column from your `jobs` table.
 This column is no longer required when using the `database` driver.
-Once you have completed these changes, you should add a new compound index on the `queue` and `reserved_at` column.
+Once you have completed these changes, you should add a new compound index on the `queue` and `reserved_at` columns.

     Schema::table('jobs', function(Blueprint $table) {
         $table->dropIndex('jobs_queue_reserved_reserved_at_index');